-Scholarships are presented on the basis of availability and students' eligibility and are made possible through the generosity of individuals, corporations and organizations.
+Scholarships are presented on the basis of availability and students' eligibility and are made possible through the generosity of individuals, corporations, and organizations.
 Scholarships, however, may not be available every year due to lack of appropriate funds in individual scholarship accounts.

-Two (2) types of scholarships are offered at Coahoma Community College:
+Three (3) types of scholarships are offered at Coahoma Community College:

 - 1. Activity and Administrative Scholarships are Institutional Scholarships, and are awarded by Coahoma Community College. - 2.
+Athletic Scholarships are awarded by Coahoma Community College according to the requirements established by the National Junior Colleges Athletic Association (NJCAA) and the Mississippi Association of Community and Junior Colleges (MACJC). - 3.
 Community Scholarships are made available by generous donations from members of the community.
 The Scholarship Committee is assigned the responsibility of disbursing these funds.